fjp/fjp.github.io/collections/_fpv/2019-11-07-taranis-x9d-plus-se-2019-opentx-firmware-bootloader.md

 ### SD Card Content

 Now write the previously downloaded [sd card content](https://downloads.open-tx.org/2.3/release/sdcard/) from the OpenTX website on a seperate sd card that you plug in your computer.
-Once downloaded, place the content of the zip file on the empty sd card and put it in the back of your Taranis.
+Once downloaded, place the content of the zip file on the empty sd card and open the `SCRIPTS/TOOLS` folder and copy the lua script for changing the internal module into the FCC or EU-LBT mode.

+The mentioned lua script to switch the internal module into the FCC or EU-LBT mode can be obtained from the FrSky support.
+Because it is not allowed to share this script, just write a mail to the [FrSky support](mailto:frsky@frsky-rc.com) asking for the lua script.
+It is named `isrm_mode_1.lua`.
+Using this script you must choose the correct firmware that is allowed in your area.
+{: .warning}

+put it in the back of your Taranis.